 In reinforced concrete, steel and concrete are combined to take advantage of the compressive strength of concrete and the tensile strength of the steel used.
-Two types are used; mild steel reinforcement is used to form complex elements and has a yield-strength of around 250N/mm, and high yield reinforcement is used elsewhere with a yield-strength of around 460N/mm.
+Two types are used; mild steel reinforcement is used to form complex elements and has a yieldstrength of around 250N/mm, and high yield reinforcement is used elsewhere with a yield-strength of around 460N/mm.
 As the concrete sets it shrinks, gripping the steel bars thus producing a monolithic structural material for use as frames, walls and floors.
-These can be cast-in-place at the site, or off-site as precast elements.
-With either method, the cost of formwork or mould can represent up to half of the cost, and therefore the efficient use and re-use of formwork is essential.
+These can be cast-in-place at the site, or offsite as precast elements.
+With either method, the cost of formwork, or mould, can represent up to half of the cost, and therefore the efficient use and re-use of formwork is essential.

-Concert Hall of Santa Cruz de Tenerife, Spain.
-Architect: Santiago Calatrava.
+Milwaukee Museum of Art.
+Architect: Santiago Calatrava